 • The American Civil War and Reconstruction

-In addition, Single and (if they choose) Joint Honours students at Level 3 complete a double module dissertation based on an individually assigned research topic chosen in consultation with a supervisor.
+In addition, Joint Honours students at Level 3 may choose to complete a double module dissertation based on an individually assigned research topic chosen in consultation with a supervisor.

 Year 1 modules